johnno1962/Dynamo/README.md

 call "swiftlets" which are dynamically loadable bundles in your document root.
 These bundles hot-swap when modified using method Swizzling so the server does not have to be restarted.

+To see dynamic loading in action, run the DynamoApp target and browse to http://localhost:8080 and select either the Simple Game TickTackToe or the Number Guesser example.
+Modify the souces in their bundle projects and build the project.
+The changes should take effect without having to restart the server or affecting the object's state.

 For further information about the classes and protools that make up Dynamo you consult the jazzy docs [here](http://johnholdsworth.com/dynamo/docs/).